Rudra-IISC/Edge-AI-Based-Smart-Irrigation/README.md

 ## Code Structure

-[Provide a brief overview of the code organization, e.g., folders for ESP32 firmware, Pico code, AI models, utility scripts.]
+[A brief overview of the code organization]

-## Software Stack

 | Tool/Language        | Platform      | Role/Use                                                                                                | Key Libraries/Frameworks                 |
 |----------------------|---------------|---------------------------------------------------------------------------------------------------------|----------------------------------------|